AyaMorisawa/Disskey/src/misskey.ts-README.md

 * request-promise

 ## License
 misskey.ts is licensed under the MIT License.
+See [LICENSE](../LICENSE)